3/2/2021

 Choosing the Best Dry Dog Food for Picky Eaters

 While some dogs may happily eat their bowl of food and be content, other dogs can be very picky eaters.
-It’s not uncommon for dogs to be particular about their food, but that doesn’t make it any less unnerving when your best friend isn’t all that interested in finishing her meal.
+It’s not uncommon for dogs to be particular about their food, but that doesn’t make it any less unnerving when your best friend doesn’t finish their meal.

-A lack of appetite can happen with dogs of all ages and breeds for several different reasons, but there are ways that you can address the problem when your dog just isn't that interested in her food.
-Let’s break down how you can entice your dog to eat full meals and the right type of dog food for picky eaters.
+A lack of appetite can happen with dogs of all ages and breeds for several different reasons.
+Fortunately, there are ways that you can address the picky problem.
+Let’s break down how to tell if your dog is a picky eater, how to choose the best dog food for picky eaters, and how you can entice your dog to eat full meals.

 How Do I Know if My Dog is a Picky Eater?